scanapi/website/_tutorials/page1.md

 - \- [python][python] version 3.6 or higher
 - \- [pip][pip-installation], the standard package manager for Python

-If you are new in the Python world, no worries, this [Installation & Setup Guide][realpython-setup-guide] can help you with more detailed instructions.
+If you are new to the Python world, no worries, this [Installation & Setup Guide][realpython-setup-guide] can help you with more detailed instructions.

 With Python and pip installed, install ScanAPI from the terminal: